ausaccessfed/spin/config/consent.md

 }
 ~~~

-(which makes copying & pasting easier).
+(which makes copying and pasting easier).
 You can optionally mark the
 delimited block for Pandoc to syntax highlight it:

 ~~~python